Follow these steps to apply as an Australian domestic student (q-student).

 All applicants are required to meet the Academy’s English language proficiency requirements for consideration for entry into the UQIDAR Joint PhD program.

-You must upload the following compulsory supporting documents when you submit your online application:
+You must upload the following compulsory supporting documents when you submit your online Expression of Interest (EOI):

 If any of your documentation is in a language other than English, UQIDAR will require a copy of the original language document and an officially certified and translated copy.
 Internationally, one of UQ’s approved agents may be able to help you organise document translation and certification.